 In a world with so many competing priorities, WaterAid remains resolutely focused on tackling the three essentials of water, sanitation and hygiene because they transform people's lives for good.
-Thus, our commitment to the UN Global Compact has many intents and purposes: we aim to increase the awareness among corporate Australia of water supply and sanitation as a basic human right, both domestically and regionally; to align with and learn from industry leaders in sustainability, and to promote the great work achieved through the Compact to recognise industry and market forces as the great hope to catalyse change.
+Thus, our commitment to the UN Global Compact has many intents and purposes: we aim to increase the awareness among corporate Australia of water supply and sanitation as a basic human right, both domestically and regionally; to promote improved water stewardship amongst corporate Australia, in both their domestic operations and any relevant international operations; to align with and learn from industry leaders in sustainability, and to promote the great work achieved through the Compact to recognise industry and market forces as the great hope to catalyse change.

-In this Communication on Engagement, we describe our actions to support the Global Compact and its principles over the period April 2020 - March 2022.
+In this Communication on Engagement, we describe our actions to support the Global Compact and its principles over the period April 2024 - March 2026.
 We also commit to share this information with our stakeholders using our primary channels of communication.